kevL/yata/ReadMe.txt

 keys:
 - w/ only 1 cell selected
-Home - selects cell at start of the row
-End - selects cell at the end of the row
-PageUp - selects cell a page above
-PageDown - selects cell a page below
-Ctrl+Home - selects first cell in the table
-Ctrl+End - selects last cell in the table Left/Right/Up/Down arrows - selects next cell in the direction
+Home                      - selects cell at start of the row End                       - selects cell at the end of the row PageUp                    - selects cell a page above PageDown                  - selects cell a page below Ctrl+Home                 - selects first cell in the table Ctrl+End                  - selects last cell in the table Left/Right/Up/Down arrows - selects next cell in the direction

-- w/out 1 cell selected (or more than one cell is selected) Home - scrolls table all the way left
-End - scrolls table all the way right
-PageUp - scrolls table a page up
-PageDown - scrolls table a page down Left/Right/Up/Down arrows - scrolls table in the direction Ctrl+Home - scrolls table to top
-Ctrl+End - scrolls table to bottom
+- w/out 1 cell selected (or more than one cell is selected) Home                      - scrolls table all the way left End                       - scrolls table all the way right PageUp                    - scrolls table a page up PageDown                  - scrolls table a page down Ctrl+Home                 - scrolls table to top Ctrl+End                  - scrolls table to bottom Left/Right/Up/Down arrows - scrolls table in the direction

 - w/ row selected
 Home              - selects the top row
 End               - selects the bottom row
-PageUp - selects the row a page above
-PageDown - selects the row a page below
-Up/Down arrows - selects the row in the direction
+PageUp            - selects the row a page above PageDown          - selects the row a page below Up/Down arrows    - selects the row in the direction Left/Right arrows - scrolls table in the direction

-Escape - deselects any selected cells if not currently editing a cell
+Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field

 Enter - starts editing a cell if the table has focus and only one cell is